The Xometry app works best with JavaScript enabled!

 1. Natural polymers are not derived from crude oil.

-3. Polymers are generally more sustainable than plastics since they are more biodegradable than synthetic plastics.
+3. Many natural polymers are more biodegradable and sustainable than synthetic plastics.

 What Are Examples of Polymers?

 Polymers are found everywhere.
-They are inside each living organism and can be found in rocks and minerals.
+They are present in living organisms and in many natural materials, though not typically in minerals.
 Some examples of polymers are listed below:

 1. Cellulose and lignin are natural polymers that form the basis for plants and trees.